buildasquid/Python-Raytracer/README.md

 ## Render Engine
-The RenderEngine class, located in engine.py, is the core component responsible for:
+The RenderEngine class, located in engine.py, is responsible for:

 - Rendering Process: Iterates over each pixel in the image, shooting rays into the scene to determine the color based on intersections with objects and lighting.
 - Ray Tracing: Traces rays from the camera through each pixel, calculates intersections with objects, and determines the final color using the Phong shading model.